 We’ve all been there.
 A bright shiny new project that you can’t wait to get started on has suddenly devolved into something you’d be happy to run away from.
 If you have a lifetime’s worth of “maybe one-day” ideas or have left a series of unfinished projects, plans, and tasks in your wake then Start Finishing is the book for you.

 Gilkey will guide you through the essential steps that will help you to take ideas through to completion without too much pain on the way.
-I say without too much pain because we all have habits from which it is difficult to break free, but Gilkey even addresses this by saying not to be too hard on yourself.

 So, there you have it.
 Our 20 Must-Read Books For Successful Managers.
 Go ahead, grab yourself a copy of one of these fabulous books, but don’t blame us if you end up buying them all.